Kelebrimbor97/Childrens_National_Docker_Environment/README.md

 The following packages need to be installed on your base machine:

 1. **Linux** - Any flavor works.
 We use Ubuntu, specifically,  20.04
 2. **Docker** - Installation instructions can be found [here](https://docs.docker.com/engine/install/).
-Make sure that you also follow the post-installation instructions to ensure a smoothe experience where you don't have to constantly add `sudo` for every docker command.
+Make sure that you also follow the [post-installation instructions](https://docs.docker.com/engine/install/linux-postinstall/) to ensure a smooth experience where you don't have to constantly add `sudo` for every docker command.
 3. **Nvidia GPU Drivers** _(Recommended)_ - Although you can install the driver separately, I would highly recommend using Lambda Stack as mentioned above.
 <!-- The contents of this repo were tested on the following system: